 Recent applications of in situ chemical oxidation (ISCO) have shown that ISCO can be a cost-effective remedial strategy for organic contaminants in groundwater and soil.
 The application of ISCO to contaminated source areas usually results in an immediate benefit to groundwater in the area.
 In addition, further contaminant flux can be reduced or eliminated, mitigating additional contaminant plume issues.
 Redox Tech has recently formulated a mixture of sodium persulfate and calcium peroxide that can be employed for ISCO applications using FMC’s Klozur™ activation chemistry.

 The mixture in OBC™ supports a two-fold mechanism for treating contaminants of concern.
-OBC™ delivers one of the strongest chemical oxidants for short term ISCO, and also provides electron acceptors (oxygen and sulfate) for longer-term biological oxidation.
+OBC™ delivers one of the strongest chemical oxidants for short-term ISCO and provides electron acceptors (oxygen and sulfate) for longer-term biological oxidation.

 Sodium persulfate has emerged recently as an important oxidant for in situ remediation of volatile and semi-volatile organic compounds.
 Persulfate is the strongest oxidant within the peroxygen family, with an electromotive force of 2.12 volts.
 As illustrated below, the direct oxidation half-cell reaction for persulfate involves a two-electron transfer:

-However in most cases, rapid destruction of the contaminant of concern requires that the persulfate be activated in order to generate sulfate radicals.
-Sulfate radicals are powerful oxidizing agents, with an oxidation potential of 2.6 volts.
-Klozur™ activated persulfate is catalyzed with the peroxide and base provide by the calcium peroxide
+However, in most cases, rapid destruction of the contaminant of concern requires that the persulfate be activated to generate sulfate radicals.
+Sulfate radicals are powerful oxidizing agents with an oxidation potential of 2.6 volts.
+Klozur™ activated persulfate is catalyzed with the peroxide and base provided by the calcium peroxide.